-In addition, certain holders of our securities are entitled to certain rights with respect to the registration of their shares of common stock under the Securities Act, subject to the 60 day lock up described above with respect to executive officers and directors and their affiliated funds.
+In addition, certain holders of our securities are entitled to certain rights with respect to the registration of their shares of common stock under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.